fosslife/delta/README.md

 # Delta - file uploader + url shortner

 `delta` is a small hobby project that I did in my free time.
 It's a self-hosted file uploader + URL shortner.
-In short, you can fire a simple `curl` or any other equivalent command with a file name, and that file will be uploaded to your server, after that you'll have a short url as a reponse of upload.
+In short, you can fire a simple `curl` command with a file name, and that file will be uploaded to your server, after that you'll have a short url as a reponse of upload.
 And you can use this URL to fetch the uploaded file.

-Ex: if you upload your `user_environment.conf` to server, you'll have something like `sma.ll/y7A` in return (where `sma.ll` is your server).
-After than anyone with the URL (optionally password), can access this file with a simple `GET` request, even from browser.
+Same goes with URL shortner

 ## Demo